AsNoHg/BMED-Tranport-Reaction-Model/README.md

 **pitzer_mod.mlx** is a pitzer model for calculating solution density, osmotic pressure.
 **pitzer_alpha_gai.mat** is the database of the pitzer model.
 # Part 2
-**main_sys_2.mlx** is used to calculate membrane stack voltage, energy consumption, carbon sequestration rate, decalcification rate and other indicators.
-# Part 3
 **exergy_4.mlx** is used to calculate exergy during system operation.
 **fun_exergy4.mlx** is the function used to calculate exergy during system operation.
 **fluxLR.mlx** is the function used to calculate the flux of ions across the membrane's right and left side.
 **pitzer_mod_ex.mlx** is a pitzer model for calculating solution density in exergy calculation.
-**pselfcry.mat** is self-crystallizing data.